schaubia/Exorestart/HD82943_Poster_Walkthrough_Guide_EN.md

 > "This poster is an updated dynamical analysis of HD 82943 — a two-planet system in a 2:1 orbital resonance.
 We combined new radial-velocity data with an N-body model to pin down the orbits and masses more precisely than before, and we also found a hint of a possible third planet that we're still investigating."

-> **Tip:** this single sentence is your "hook" — say it before diving into any panel, so people know the punchline even if they only stay 20 seconds.
+> **Tip:** this single sentence is the "hook" - start with it it before diving into any panel, so people know the punchline even if they only stay 20 seconds.

 ## 1. Panel 1 — Orbital Update